 The dominant role of technology in our lives cannot be overstated.
-In addition, that role will increase and rapidly evolve during the timeframe of the Plan, and beyond.
-There appears to be unlimited capacity for evolving technology to re-shape all aspects of our lives, a reality that brought home during the Covid emergency.
+That role will increase and rapidly evolve during the time frame of the Plan, and beyond.
+There appears to be unlimited capacity for evolving technology to reshape all aspects of our lives, a reality brought home during the COVID-19 emergency.

-The process for developing this Plan included statements from many preservationists and stakeholders that it will be very important for the preservation community to seize upon and utilize technology as a preservation tool but also as a communication and education tool.
-Technology is seen as a tool to conduct research, facilitate planning, and increase the effectiveness and efficiencies of preservationists in their work.
+The process for developing this Plan included statements from many preservationists and stakeholders that it will be very important for the preservation community to seize upon and use technology not only as a preservation tool, but also as a communication and education tool.
+Technology is seen as an essential means to conduct research, facilitate planning, and increase the effectiveness and efficiencies of preservationists in their work.

-In recognition of this, DAHP continues to develop and enhance its WISAARD on-line GIS based database.
+In recognition of this, DAHP continues to develop and enhance its WISAARD online GIS based database.
 Under the SHPO's leadership and generous support of several federal and state agencies, WISAARD has expanded its functions to embrace nearly all aspects of DAHP operations and programmatic responsibilities.
 As such, WISAARD has received awards and been recognized by government and industry for its innovation and potential for streamlining the work of cultural resource management.

-In spite of the recognition and success, WISAARD is, will long remain, a work in progress.
+In spite of the recognition and success, WISAARD is, and will long remain, a work in progress.
 Moreover, its full potential as a CRM tool is far from realized.
-The SHPO, DAHP, and its technology partners continue to upgrade service, expand functionalities, and find the means to pay for maintenance and enhancements.
-Several strategies and tasks in the Plan are included that support this effort:
+While challenged to fund needed upgrades, the SHPO, DAHP, and its technology partners continue to explore new service enhancements.
+Several strategies and actions in the Plan are included that support this effort:

-- Goal 1 B. (iii) Research and pursue linking WISAARD data layers to other appropriate local, state, and federal agency databases/websites hosting environmental and land-use data and forecasting models; culturally sensitive site data will be protected. - Goal 1 C (ii) Fund and continue implementing enhancements and advancements of DAHP's WISAARD to streamline the environmental review process for all stakeholders. - Goal 4 B (ii) Update the 2007 Archaeological Site Predictive Model and upload to WISAARD. - 28 29
+- Goal 1 B. (IV) Research and pursue linking WISAARD data layers to other appropriate local, state, and federal agency databases/websites hosting environmental and land-use data and forecasting models; culturally sensitive site data will be protected. - Goal 1 C (II) Fund and continue implementing enhancements and advancements of DAHP's WISAARD to streamline the environmental review process for all stakeholders. - Goal 4 C (II) Update the 2007 Archaeological Site Predictive Model and upload to WISAARD.